 The Journalism Faculty created this handbook to address issues that might arise during the course of a semester.
 Whenever an ethical or legal issue arises, students should review this handbook, consult with a professor or both.
 The best defense against crossing ethical or legal lines is openness and honesty.

-- Degree Progress Report: once you have declared your journalism major, the Degree Progress Report is a useful Albert tool for determining which graduation requirements you have met and which still need to be fulfilled.
+Once you have declared your journalism major, the Degree Progress Report is a useful Albert tool for determining which graduation requirements you have met and which still need to be fulfilled.
+It’s also a good idea to check your Degree Progress Report regularly as it’s the university’s official record of where you are in terms of completing your degree requirements.

 - Journalism Course Planning Sheet (Google Sheet)